-“I don’t know if any culture is like the black culture when it comes to the woman,” he says. “[The woman] is at times the mother and father, she is the strength, the love and the corrector.
+“I don’t know if any culture is like the Black culture when it comes to the woman,” he says. “[The woman] is at times the mother and father, she is the strength, the love and the corrector.
 That is the way it was in my house.
 My mother was a major role model.
 Just her care and love for people and how she took care of all of us.
 How her heart only beat one way; she only knew love.”

 Convention aside, Perry believes the secret to his career is simple, something anyone can apply to their own pursuits.
 For “someone who is trying to be successful—who has an idea and doesn’t know if it will happen or work—you have to find one thing,” Perry says.
 “I know people are jacks-of-all-trades and do a million things, but find one thing and do it so well that it affords you the opportunity to do all the other things.”

+And Perry, like anyone else, has his own definition of success, his own opinion on the right path to choose.
 “Success for me has clearly been about being able to live in the present—live fully and in this moment,” Perry says.
 “Learning how to come down into the moment and really appreciate it and enjoy it, that’s what success is.
 When you can do that, every moment of your life will be successful.
 Whatever you’re working on, whatever your business, whatever you’re trying to be, if you can be fully in the moment, I think that will change your life.”